It’s a question that many brands have to consider at some point: “How much money should I spend on my SEO marketing?”

 Getting SEO Marketing Help for Success

 While it’s advisable to have at least one person on your marketing team who can oversee the SEO marketing strategy, it’s a good idea to bring in a search engine marketing agency.
-There are so many components to an effective SEO program.
-It’s near impossible for one person to handle everything while also tracking metrics, analyzing industry trends, and adjusting the strategy accordingly.

 Working with an agency allows your internal employees to focus on big-picture ideas while an external team handles the implementation.
-An agency like RevenueZen can also perform the initial audits and help you determine the necessary SEO budget that will allow you to hit your goals.

-NEW: The $5K SEO Myth: How Much Startups, Tech or SaaS Brands Should Invest
+How Much Startups, Tech or SaaS Brands Should Invest

 I’m going to help you model out an SEO budget that fits into a reasonable spend + ROI for your brand.
 Then, I’ll clearly outline what your SEO proposals should look like from an agency partner so that you’re investing in the right work that’ll get you revenue.
 Here’s how you do it…